-The ESIGN signature scheme was proposed in 1985 by Tatsuaki Okamoto.
-It has been proven to be existentially unforgeable against chosen-message attacks assuming that the approximate e-th root (AER) problem is hard and that the employed hash function is a random function.
+The ESIGN identification scheme was proposed in 1985 by Tatsuaki Okamoto, and is closely related to the ESIGN signature scheme.
+It has been proven to be a secure identification scheme assuming that the approximate e-th root (AER) problem is hard and that the employed hash function is a random function.
 While the AER problem has been studied by some researchers, it has not received as much attention as the integer factorization problem or the discrete logarithm problem.
 One way to solve the AER problem is to factor the integer n, where $n = p^2q$ and p and q are primes of the same bitlength.
 The parameters recommended ensure that ESIGN resists all known attacks for factoring integers of this form.